biowpn/bioweapon/_posts/2023-06-29-custom-iterator.md

 }
 ```

 It's simple and straightforward, but doesn't compose well with the range-based algorithms of the standard library.
-That is because a file is not a range, although conceptually we can treat it as a range of strings.
+That is because a file is not a range, although conceptually we can treat it as a range of lines.
 For example, in Python:

 ```py
 for line in open("hello.txt"):
     # do something with `line`
 ```

-We can achieve the same thing in C++ with custom iterators.
+We can achieve the same thing in C++ with **custom iterators**.

 Writing conforming iterators, unfortunately, involves some boilerplate code.
-This post provides some templates to help us with that (assuming C++ 20).
+This post provides some code templates to help with that (assuming C++20).